woylie/property-based-tdd/article.md

 The faulty implementation of `merge/1` we added earlier will finally fail this test.
 We can now revert the function to the correct implementation to make the test suite pass again.

+You can find the final version on [Github](https://github.com/woylie/property-based-tdd).

 ## Conclusion

 We started with a simple task and a basic property test and gradually built on that to create a test suite that should hopefully thoroughly cover the requirements.